slackapi/node-slack-sdk/docs/_packages/oauth.md

 There are two approaches the `InstallProvider` provides to show an installation page to the user prior to beginning the OAuth process:

 1. You can let `InstallProvider` render the installation page at a URL/path of your choosing [using the `handleInstallPath()` method](#using-handleinstallpath).
 It will automatically display an "Add to Slack" button and encode any desired user or bot scopes and metadata you specify.
-2. You can render the installation page yourself and [call `generateInstallUrl()`](#using-generateinstallurl) to generate a secure slack.com-based URL to initiate the OAuth process.
-You would use this generated URL in your own installation page's links/buttons/UI elements.
+2. You can customize the installation page by passing `renderHtmlForInstallPath` function to the `InstallProvider` constructor.
+Also, if your app supports Direct Install URL in the App Directory page, you can pass `directInstall: true` when initializing `InstallProvider`.

 #### Using `handleInstallPath`